Optimization of Quantum Measurements for Robustness Against Dark Counts: The $D$-Trace Optimality Framework: Discussion

-Another intuitive but not strict justification of trace-optimality is that every device has its life.
-If, simply, assume that each detector corresponds to exactly one effect and has an equal, fixed life in a measurement device (though the practical settings might be more complicated), then the number of states that can be detected is determined by the most-employed effect.
-As an example, suppose that every detector can be employed 100 times before the end of its life, then a device employing POVM $M=\{M_{1}, M_{2}, M_{3}, M_{4}\}$ with $T_{1}=T_{2}=T_{3}=T_{4}=0.25$ can measure 400 states on average, while a device employing POVM $M=\{M_{1}, M_{2}, M_{3}, M_{4}\}$ with $T_{1}=0.05,\ T_{2}=0.05,\ T_{3}=0.1,\ T_{4}=0.8$ can only measure 125 states on average.
-In such a situation, the efficiency of the device, namely the maximal number of states it can measure on average, is restricted by the largest $T_{k}$.
-Hence, one should want the largest $T_{k}$ as small as possible and thus also expect all $T_{k}$ to be equal.
+Another intuitive justification for trace-optimality, although not strictly formal, is that every device has a limited operational lifespan.
+If we assume, for simplicity, that each detector corresponds to a single effect and has a fixed, uniform lifetime (though real-world configurations may be more complex), then the number of states that can be detected is constrained by the most frequently employed effect.
+For example, consider a device that can be used 100 times before it ceases to function.
+If the device employs a POVM $M=\{M_{1}, M_{2}, M_{3}, M_{4}\}$ with equal effect probabilities $T_{1}=T_{2}=T_{3}=T_{4}=0.25$, the device could measure 400 states on average.
+However, if the device employs a POVM $M=\{M_{1}, M_{2}, M_{3}, M_{4}\}$ with probabilities $T_{1}=0.05,\ T_{2}=0.05,\ T_{3}=0.1,\ T_{4}=0.8$, can only measure 125 states on average. the device could only measure 125 states on average.
+In this case, the efficiency of the device, defined as the maximum number of states it can measure on average, is limited by the largest value of $T_{k}$.
+Thus, to optimize efficiency, it is desirable to minimize the largest $T_{k}$ and, ideally, to equalize all $T_{k}$'s.